helrond/staticAid/README.md

 are stored in `local_settings.cfg`.
 If you don't want JSON-LD generated, you can leave those variables undefined.
 The JSON-LD will be broken, but it will not affect the display of the web pages.

-### Auto Generating StaticAid Content via Cron Job

-If you would like to auto-generate StaticAid content using a cron job (on OSX/Linux systems), you can link one of the rebuild scripts to an appropriate cron job folder.
-To auto-generate full-page content every day, you could do this:

-    sudo ln -s scripts/static-aid-rebuild /etc/cron.daily/

-or to auto-generate embedded content every week, you could do this:

-    sudo ln -s scripts/static-aid-rebuild-embedded /etc/cron.weekly/

-**NOTE:** it is important to softlink (`ln -s src dest`) instead of copying (`cp src dest`).

 ## Contributing